Unlock your next growth opportunity with Zonda

 The map below shows a snapshot of top production markets by region.
 Zonda also offers the ZMR for entry-level, move-up/move-down, and high-end markets.
 Subscribers of the National Outlook report can access all top markets and the tiered breakdown in Zonda’s portal.
 Non-subscribers can access the tiered maps for the select 10 markets by clicking below.

-• The National ZMR index came in at 109.9 in November, which was flat month-over-month and continued to indicate an average market.
-The national ZMR has been average throughout 2025 so far after being rated slightly overperforming for all of 2024.
+• The National ZMR index came in at 101.5 in February, which continued to indicate an average market.

-• Zonda’s snapshot markets were split between 20% overperforming, 60% average, and 20% underperforming, largely consistent with last month’s numbers.
-Among Zonda’s top 50 major markets, 36% were overperforming, 48% were average, and 16% were underperforming.
+• Zonda’s snapshot markets were split between 10% overperforming, 50% average, and 40% underperforming, reflecting a slight increase from last month.
+Among Zonda’s top 50 major markets, 30% were overperforming, 30% were average, and 40% were underperforming.

 • Importantly, the ZMR does not account for what it takes to sell a home.
 For example, securing a sale might still feel difficult in a significantly overperforming market, but if the incentives offered result in a sale, we count the sale.

-National home prices fell 1.0% for entry-level to $323,849, held flat for move-up at $517,079, and rose 3.1% for high-end homes to $931,921.
+National home prices increased 4.6% year-over-year for high-end homes but fell elsewhere.
+Prices were down 2.5% for entry-level to $320,083 and 0.6% for move-up to $515,095.
 The rise in high-end home prices reflects new communities opening at higher price points, improvements in design quality, larger lots and home sizes, and/or better locations.

 Incentives are still common in today’s housing market to help address the affordability constraints for buyers.
-In November, 60% of new home communities offered incentives on to-be-built homes and 78% on quick move-in supply.
-Note, these are only publicly advertised incentives so will underrepresent overall usage.
+In February, 61% of new home communities offered incentives on to-be-built homes and 78% on quick move-in supply.
+Note, these are only publicly available incentives so will underrepresent overall usage.

-There are currently 17,086 actively selling communities tracked by Zonda, up 2.0% from last year.
-On a month-over-month basis, the national figure was largely flat (+0.6%).
-The national community count remains below the same month in 2019.
-Zonda defines a community as anywhere where five or more units are for sale.
+There are currently 17,372 actively selling communities tracked by Zonda, up 2.6% from last year.
+On a month-over-month basis, the national figure grew 0.7%.
+Total community count is 9.2% below the same month in 2019.
+Zonda defines a community as anywhere five or more units are for sale.

 For many consumers, QMIs provide a great alternative to resale supply given they are brand new and (often) come with builder incentives.
-These homes aren’t flying off the shelf as they once did, though, so builders are still working through their backlog of inventory but are more cautious with new starts.
+These homes aren’t flying off the shelf as they once did, though, so the decline in supply is intentional as builders align starts with sales.

 QMIs per community is a good way to track how new home supply looks in the context of actively selling projects.
-There were 2.3 QMIs per community nationally in November, up 14.9% from the 2.0 recorded this time last year but have trended down for two consecutive months.
+There were 2.1 QMIs per community nationally in February, up 6.8% from the 2.0 recorded this time last year but have trended down for five consecutive months.

 Are you interested in seeing past National Housing Market Update and Pending Sales Index reports?
 Access our report library to learn more.